Time and Combat

 Thrown Slashing (TS) assaults are similar to standard slashing attacks, except for the obvious factor of range.
 A thrown slashing attack involves flinging some sort of sharp, deadly object at another person, whether it's designed to be used in that way or not.
 Shuriken, daggers, some axes, and even spears fit this bill, though an improvised edged weapon can often be thrown as well - albeit at a considerable negative Row Shift to hit.

 As you can imagine, a black thrown slashing attack misses its target completely.
 A red result means the thrown weapon hits its target, and its wielder may determine damage normally.
-Blue rolls indicate a hit, per the red to-hit ACT above, plus the added possibility of a Concuss.
+Blue rolls indicate a hit, per a red to-hit ACT, with the added possibility of a Concuss.
 A yellow ACT on a thrown slashing attack indicates a hit, in addition to potentially inflicting a Kill result on its hapless target.

 Wrestling combat is a Brawn-based affair.
 It almost exclusively requires that one be adjacent to another when engaging in wrestling attacks, unless powers such as elongation are in play.
 A wrestling maneuver involves using one's Brawn directly against another, not necessarily with brute force so much as with leverage, grappling, and pinning maneuvers, literally overpowering another with technique and muscle.